mrcha033/YunMin-mamba-v1/README.md

 We have successfully transformed this framework from proof-of-concept to **production-grade research artifact** with comprehensive full-scale validation:

 ### **Production-Ready Infrastructure**
-- **Scale Factors**: Full 130M/370M parameter models with complete WikiText-103 and GLUE datasets
+- **Scale Factors**: Full 130M/370M parameter models with WikiText-103 and core GLUE tasks
-- **Metric Completeness**: All 8 GLUE tasks with F1-scores and 95% confidence intervals
+- **Metric Completeness**: SST-2, MRPC, QNLI and MNLI with F1-scores and 95% confidence intervals
 - **Hardware Validation**: High-precision A100 profiling with CUDA event timing
 - **Statistical Rigor**: 5-seed evaluation with significance testing (p < 0.01)
 - **Memory Analysis**: Comprehensive training and inference profiling